‘I’m 102 percent’: Former Husky star Isaiah Thomas returns to the NBA this week. He’s ready to seize the moment.

 Given Thomas’ age (32) and a 14-month layoff — his previous game was Feb.
 3, 2020 — New Orleans is quite possibly the last chance for the former two-time All-Star to resurrect a once-promising career.

-There’s very little job security for players on 10-day contracts, but Thomas’ is expected to get an opportunity to showcase himself considering the injury-riddled Pelicans are without leading scorers Zion Williamson (thumb) and Brandon Ingram (toe).
+There’s very little job security for players on 10-day contracts, but Thomas’ is expected to get an opportunity to showcase himself considering the injury-riddled Pelicans are without second leading scorer Brandon Ingram (toe).

 New Orleans is also missing guard Josh Hart (thumb) while point guard Kira Lewis Jr. (calf) and shooting guard Nickeil Alexander-Walker (ankle) are listed as day-to-day.